selfcontained/selfcontained_blog/articles/flipflop-0.1.0-configurable-urls/article.md

 I released a new version of [flipflop][] that has support for configurable urls.
 Details are in the [readme file][readme], but in short, when you generate a new flipflop blog, part of the config in the `blog.json` file will now include a section for `routes`.
 If you have an existing flipflop blog and want to update to the latest, you can add this section to your `blog.json` config file.
+You may also want/need to update a few of your templates, depending on how much you've changed them.
+Check [this commit][commit] to see an example of what changes to make.

 ```javascript
 "routes": {